genesiscommunitysuccess/docs/docs/03_server-modules/04_event-handler/06_testing.md

 If you use Genesis Console, this gives you a simple way of testing components.

 1. In your browser, go to http://genesislcap.com/console/console-next2/.
-2. Enter the IP address of your server.
+2. Enter the IP address of your server, in this case **localhost**.
-3. Log in with your user name and password.
-This starts Genesis Console, and you will see a list of tabs along the top of the screen.
+3. Log in with the username and password of your genesis user.
+This starts the Genesis Console, and you will see a list of tabs along the top of the screen.
-4. Click on the **RESOURCES** tab.
+4. Click on the RESOURCES tab.
-5. Filter the **Resource type** to show only event handlers.
+5. Filter the Resource type to show only Event Handlers.

 For example: